 Just outside the Black Hills, we stayed at Nemo in an Airbnb, further away from the hustle and bustle.
 It was cheaper than staying in a hotel.
 There are also cheaper lodging in Sturgis, Spearfish, Lead, and Deadwood.
 You can also visit Wyoming’s Devil’s Tower from either of these towns, since they are more centrally located.

 In North Dakota, we found a comfy Airbnb in the small central town of Belfield.
-Accommodations are mostly limited to Medora, Dickenson and Belfield.
-Campgrounds can be found in town or in the National park at both the north and south units.
+Medora, Dickinson, and Belfield mostly provide accommodations.
+Campgrounds are located in town and in both the north and south units of the national park.

 Final Thoughts: Memories of a Lifetime: Exploring 8 Great Destinations in the Dakotas